Carbon pricing and CBAMs; what, why, how?

 However, a UK-only ETS has advantages too, including being able to tie the ETS more closely to the UK’s net zero policy and counteract any slumps or sharp rises in the carbon price, by Government intervention.
 This is known as counter-cyclical policy.

-For both carbon taxes and trading systems, border adjustments can be applied to prevent imports – not subject to the same level of carbon pricing – from undercutting domestic goods and services.
+For both carbon taxes and trading systems, carbon border adjustment mechanisms (CBAMs) can be applied to prevent imports – not subject to the same level of carbon pricing – from undercutting domestic goods and services.
 This is known as carbon leakage.

-Border adjustments work by applying the same domestic carbon price to imported goods and services, to ensure that domestic trade is not placed at a disadvantage.
-The EU and US are believed to be considering introducing BCAs.
+CBAMs work by applying the same domestic carbon price to imported goods and services, to ensure that domestic trade is not placed at a disadvantage.
+The EU has voted to introduce a CBAM from 2026 and the UK Government has confirmed that it will consult on bringing one in too.
+This could allow the EU and UK ETS to be linked more closely, as discussed above.

-Border adjustments are highly complex and complicated, in theory accounting for the total supply chain emissions of all imports.
+However, CBAMs are highly complex and complicated, in theory accounting for the total supply chain emissions of all imports.
 They bring significant logistical burden, and have been described as undesirable by leading figures, including US climate envoy John Kerry.
+CBAMs would also involve the removal of free allowances - given to industries to prevent them moving abroad to avoid paying a carbon price - which could be complicated or politically complex.

-Proponents, however, point to BCAs as a way of using carbon pricing as a tool to cut carbon and preventing cheaper and dirtier products from overseas undercutting domestic industries.
+Proponents, however, point to CBAMs as a way of using carbon pricing as a tool to cut carbon and preventing cheaper and dirtier products from overseas undercutting domestic industries.

 Essentially, carbon prices are a means of implementing the ‘polluter pays’ principle, internalising the cost of carbon.
 Depending on the elasticity of different parts of the economy, they can either be used to raise revenue or to cut carbon.